Prof. Barry Quinn

 Academic Service

-• Co-director, Finance and AI Research lab, Queen’s University Belfast, 2022–2024.
+• Co-founder, Finance and AI Research lab (with Dr Fearghal Kearney), Queen’s University Belfast, 2022–2024.

 • Lead Developer, Queen’s Business School Remote Analytics Lab Platform (Q-RaP), 2021–2024.